GonzaloVolonterio/rn-cloudapp/README.md

 ### Configuration

-Make sure to include your own Supabase keys inside the config/initSupabase.ts file.
-Also create a new bucket files inside Supabase Storage, and use the create-policy.sql to create a policy that allows users to upload files only to their own folder inside the bucket.
+Make sure to include your own Supabase keys inside the config .env Also create a new bucket files inside Supabase Storage, and use the create-policy.sql to create a policy that allows users to upload files only to their own folder inside the bucket.

 ### Built With

 ```
+Typescript
 Expo
 Expo-router
 React-Native